travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 When overriding these steps, do not use `exit` shell built-in command.
 Doing so will terminate the entire build process without giving Travis a chance to perform cleanup tasks, such as `after_success`, `after_failure` tasks.

+Using `exit` inside a custom script, of course, is acceptable.